 the mouth while blurring out all other layers.
 This type of X-ray is useful for

-examining structures that are difficult to clearly see -- for instance, because
+examining structures that are difficult to clearly

-head.
+- Cephalometric projections show the entire side of the head.
 This type of X-ray is useful for examining the teeth in relation to the jaw and profile of the individual.
 Orthodontists use this type of X-ray to develop their treatment plans.

 - Sialography involves visualization of the salivary glands following the injection of a dye.
 The dye, called a radiopaque contrast agent, is injected into the salivary glands so that the organ can be seen on the X-ray film (the organ is a soft tissue that would not otherwise be seen with an X-ray).
 Dentists might order this type of test to look for salivary gland problems, such as blockages or Sjogren's syndrome.

 - Computed tomography, otherwise known as CT scanning, shows the body's interior structures as a three-dimensional image.
 This type of X-ray, which is performed in a hospital rather than a dentist's office, is used to identify problems in the bones of the face, such as tumors or fractures.